sferics/ascii_reader/README.md

 ***

-## Scope and Adaptation
+# Scope and Adaptation

-- These template are intended as a **starting point** for further development or as parser modules for larger projects.
+- This template is intended as a **starting point** for further development or as a parser module for larger projects involving ASCII data imports.
-- They demonstrates basic file input, error handling, command-line arguments, and formatted output in Fortran 90.
+- Both readers demonstrate basic file input, error handling, command-line argument parsing, and formatted output in Fortran 90.
-- Comments are provided for clarity and maintainability.

-***

-## License

-You may use, modify, and redistribute this code freely for educational or research purposes.
-No warranty is provided.

-***

-**Author:**
-Juri Hubrig / METEO SERVICE weather research
-September 2025
+- The print statements in each program help confirm that the input file was read correctly before further scientific or business processing.
+- These templates can be extended and customized to support other ASCII data formats, variable column counts, or advanced validation as needed.
+- Clear and detailed commenting is included to aid maintenance and adaptation by future developers.